ghalyon/Projectivy-Plugin-Bing-Wallpaper-Provider/README.md

 # Projectivy Plugin : Wallpaper Provider

-This is a sample project for developing a wallpaper provider plugin for Projectivy Launcher.
+This is a fork of the Projectivy Launcher sample wallpaper provider plugin, adapted to fetch images from Bing.
-- /bing : sample code for the plugin service and its setting activity
+The Wallpaper is pulled daily using the API in https://github.com/TimothyYe/bing-wallpaper

-- /api : api used to communicate with Projectivy through AIDL (don't change it)
+/bing : code for the plugin service and its setting activity /api : api used to communicate with Projectivy through AIDL (don't change it)
-- Version: 1
+Version: 1

 # Usage
 - fork/clone the repo